ircv3/ircv3-specifications/extensions/message-redaction.md

 * Allowing channel moderators or server admins to delete unwelcome messages from others
 * Specifying a cut-off time after which message edits are no longer allowed

+If a message is redacted while a client is disconnected (or parted from a channel) while a message it saw is redacted, servers may send the `REDACT` command in a `chathistory` batch when it re-joins the channel.

 ### Fallback

 Server implementations might choose to inform clients that haven't negotiated